 Reduce your stress level.
-Stress may worsen hot flashes.
+Stress may make hot flashes worse.

 Keep a thermos of ice water or an ice pack next to your bed during the night.

 Use cotton sheets, lingerie, and clothing that allow your skin to breathe.

-Keep a diary or record of your symptoms to find what might trigger your hot flashes.
+Keep a diary or record of your symptoms to find what might set off your hot flashes.

 Therapies that help to manage menopause symptoms include:

 Hormone therapy (HT)

 HT is done by taking the female hormones estrogen and progesterone during perimenopause and menopause.
 HT is most often prescribed in pill form.
 But estrogen can be given by using skin patches and vaginal creams.

 Estrogen therapy (ET)

 ET is done by taking estrogen alone.
 ET is often prescribed for people who have had a hysterectomy.
 Estrogen is prescribed as pills, skin patches, and vaginal creams.

 This type of treatment is done with other types of medicines to relieve some of the symptoms of menopause.

 Estrogen alternatives are synthetic estrogens.
 One example is ospemifene.
 They improve symptoms of vaginal atrophy without affecting endometrial cancer risk.

 Homeopathy and herbal treatments are often called bioidentical hormones.
 They may offer some relief from some symptoms of menopause.
 But there are concerns about potency, safety, purity, and effectiveness.

-Talk about the risks and benefits of each treatment option with your healthcare provider.
+Talk about the risks and benefits of each treatment choice with your healthcare provider.